3 of the Best Hidden Gem Restaurants in Gatlinburg and the Smoky Mountains

 Where To Stay

 We would love to have you as our guest at The Appy Lodge in Gatlinburg!
 Our hotel was created to pay homage to America’s most loved footpath, The Appalachian Trail.
 During your time with us you will find that our hallways tell the story of the AT, our rooms are luxurious as well as rustic and cozy.
 We offer a free complimentary breakfast every morning and free cookies in the afternoon.
 You’ll enjoy taking a dip in our indoor pool and hot tub or enjoying the waterslide and waterfall in our outdoor pool.
 Relax by our fire pits in the evening or book a room with a balcony and your enjoy time privately.
-Guests receive a free parking pass for downtown and also have access to a trolley stop on our property.
+Guests receive a free parking pass for downtown upon request and also have access to a trolley stop on our property.
 With our location being next to the Gatlinburg Spur, you will have easy access to not only Gatlinburg and the Smokies but also to all of the wonderful attractions in Pigeon Forge and Sevierville!

 Browse our guest rooms and start planning your next vacation to the Great Smoky Mountains!